 His magnum opus The Winds of Time covers the broad spectrum of Western civilization, and his three works of fiction are Liszt's Dante Symphony - an historical thriller; A Blazing Gilded Age - a gripping family saga about a poor coal-mining family in 19th century America; My Nazi Nemesis, an electrifying dark thriller.
 He also wrote two separate collections of Short Stories.

 Meanwhile his Franz Liszt Site and Peter Tchaikovsky page are top-rated resources online, and he created the U.S. Presidents Mugs & T-shirts collection.

 DiSilvio's design studio, Digital Vista, has catered to a variety of clients and products, while his art has appeared on book covers and jackets, music CDs, DVDs, posters, T-shirts and other media worldwide.
 His artistic insights have been published in art books, such as "Idea Revolution" by HOW Design Books, while his fine art received an award of excellence by an international jury and has been featured in magazines and on websites.

-In the music industry his work has graced the projects of Pink Floyd, Yes, Alice Cooper, ELP, The Moody Blues, Roy Orbison, Willie Nelson, Johnny Cash, Jason Aldean, Rolling Stones, Queen and countless others.
+In the music industry his works have graced the projects of Pink Floyd, Yes, Alice Cooper, ELP, The Moody Blues, Roy Orbison, Cher, Willie Nelson, Johnny Cash, Jason Aldean, Rolling Stones, Queen and countless others.
 He has also worked on projects for documentaries, like James Cameron's "The Lost Tomb of Jesus", "Return to Kirkuk", "Operation Valkyrie", "The War Zone" as well as cable tv shows, such as "Celebrity Mole", "Blood Ties, "The Man Show"and others.

 DiSilvio also conceived of and manufactured a collector plate and porcelain mugs series in conjunction with the Metropolitan Opera of the great composers, which retailed across the USA and Europe in opera houses, symphony halls and at Tower Records.